-I never paid attention on asking for forgiveness from the ones I hurt, till the day I got hurt repeatedly.
+I never paid attention to asking for forgiveness from the ones I hurt, until the day I got hurt repeatedly.
 I attended a spiritual retreat that taught me to introspect and look inside.
-My Guru told that it’s all inside.
+My guru told me that it’s all inside.

 I was taught how to introspect for days together and to my shock, I found my heart has numerous wounds — some that I gave and some that I got.
-I was kept on forgiveness and gratitude therapy for some weeks and the task was to ask for forgiveness from all who I have hurt; in some way or other.
+I was kept on forgiveness and gratitude therapy for some weeks and the task was to ask for forgiveness from all who I have hurt; in some way or another.
 Although, I don’t remember all but few instances are my constant companions:

-- In primary school, I hurt a student, but that was more on a emotional side.
+- In primary school, I hurt a student, but that was more on an emotional side.
 I don’t know what evil has caught me and I was playing with a pointed element that almost hit her.
 I still don’t know why I was doing that.
 Did I want to impress her or something else?
-Does playing with a pointed element and almost hitting her means impression?
+Does playing with a pointed element and almost hitting her mean impression?
 What it something else?
-I really don’t know and I guess, I may never found the complete answer.
-Good that she complained to the school principal and I was almost rusticated — but was not.
+I don’t know and I guess, I may never found the complete answer.
+Good that she complained to the school principal and I was almost rusticated — but wasn’t.
 Maybe she saved me or maybe I just got lucky that day.
-The one thing did was never to talk to her and this haunted me for almost 25 years.
+The one thing I did was never to talk to her and this haunted me for almost 25 years.

 - In junior college, I made my first female friend.
 She was quite beautiful — externally and internally.
 She had a heart full of compassion.
-I was one of the odd-man in the class and few others use to mock me and stay away from me.
+I was one of the odd-man in the class and a few others use to mock me and stay away from me.
 But she’s the one who never made me feel jilted.
 She was always approachable and we used to talk on the phone for hours together.
 I clearly remember that there was no other feeling than pure likeness but I don’t know what happened eventually.
-We never spoke after he first year of college.
+We never spoke after the first year of college.
 Maybe it was something I did?
-Maybe, it was something someone did using my name?
-I really don’t know but we never spoke for next 20 years until one day I met her.
+Maybe, it was something someone did use my name?
+I don’t know but we never spoke for the next 20 years until one day I met her.

 - In degree college, I hurt a student on an emotional level — although she did too.
-I think we liked each other and between this love-hate relation we spent, or let’s say I spent, a lot of time in hurting each other.
+I think we liked each other and between this love-hate relation, we spent, or let’s say I spent, a lot of time hurting each other.
 I never realized that these little things will haunt me for almost 15 years because we never asked for forgiveness with each other.

-- I hurt a good friend in my early days of career.
+- I hurt a good friend in the early days of my career.
 She cared a lot for me but I never did in return.
 Did I do it knowingly or unknowingly?
-Did I really care for her?
+Did I care for her?
 Was she crazy to care for me?
-I not only hurt her, but hurt her repeatedly and this also became a downfall in my life.
-Although, we’re now married but I never asked for forgiveness for a long time.
-This haunted me for the almost 5 years.
+I not only hurt her but hurt her repeatedly and this also became a downfall in my life.
+Although we’re now married, I never asked for forgiveness for a long time.
+This haunted me for almost 5 years.

-So, if I see my journey from school till date, it was always about hurting someone or the other for silly reasons.
-And from the journey, one can easily can see that I was never a women man — there was this disease of hurting them.
-But, after the therapy, I contacted with each of them and asked for forgiveness.
-It was not easy to get in touch but with dedication, I managed to reach them and ask for forgiveness.
+So, if I see my journey from school to date, it was always about hurting someone or the other for silly reasons.
+And from the journey, one can easily see that I was never a woman-man — there was this disease of hurting them.
+But, after the therapy, I contacted each of them and asked for forgiveness.
+It wasn’t easy to get in touch but with dedication, I managed to reach them and ask for forgiveness.